Main Content

 Built-In QP Solvers

-Model Predictive Control Toolbox™ software supports two built-in algorithms for solving the QP problem.
-Both solvers require the Hessian matrix to be positive definite.
+Model Predictive Control Toolbox™ software supports three built-in algorithms that solve the QP problem, and one algorithm that solves the MIQP problem.
+All solvers except ADMM require the Hessian matrix to be positive definite.

 • Active-set solver — This solver can provide fast and robust performance for small-scale and medium-scale optimization problems in both single and double precision.
 The active-set solver uses the KWIK algorithm from [1].
-To use the active-set solver, set the Optimizer.Algorithm property of your MPC controller to 'active-set'.
-To configure the algorithm settings, use the Optimizer.ActiveSetOptions property of your controller.
+To use the active-set solver, set the Optimizer.Solver property of your MPC controller to "active-set".
+To configure the algorithm settings, use the Optimizer.SolverOptions property of your controller.
+For more information on the settings for this solver, see ActiveSet.

 • Interior-point solver — This solver can provide superior performance for large-scale optimization problems, such as MPC applications that enforce constraints over large prediction and control horizons.
-This interior-point solver uses a primal-dual algorithm with a Mehrotra predictor-corrector.
-To use the interior-point solver, set the Optimizer.Algorithm property of your MPC controller to 'interior-point'.
-To configure the algorithm settings, use the Optimizer.InteriorPointOptions property of your controller.
+The interior-point solver uses a primal-dual algorithm with a Mehrotra predictor-corrector.
+To use the interior-point solver, set the Optimizer.Solver property of your MPC controller to "interior-point".
+To configure the algorithm settings, use the Optimizer.SolverOptions property of your controller.
+For more information on the settings for this solver, see InteriorPoint.

 Solver Configuration